 At a crime scene, both biological evidence such as blood, and physical evidence like a weapon, could potentially yield DNA samples that will offer insight into the case.
 While evidence like blood or a weapon is easy to identify, DNA can also be completely invisible to the naked eye, for example if a person touched an object or weapon, skin cells or other forms of Touch DNA might have been left behind.
 For these reasons, it has become standard practice for crime scene investigators to thoroughly inspect and collect as much as possible from the crime scene.
-Some common areas to check are shown below:

 In an instance where the crime scene offers a clear source of DNA (blood, urine, saliva, and samples on steering wheels, etc.), the sample can be collected using a swab.

 After putting on protective gloves, remove the swab from its wrapper, taking precautions to touch only the handle.